openaps/docs/docs/docs/walkthrough/phase-2/on-the-go-wifi-adding.md

 ## 4. Set up a connection to the rig on the iPhone

-Now we are moving over to the Terminus app.
+Now we are moving over to the Termius app.
 When you first open the app, it will prompt you to add a new host.
 Go ahead and click the button to add a new host.
 You are going to fill out the following lines:
 ```
 Alias – pick a name that let’s you know this is the rig when it’s hotspotted with your iPhone